Superalgos/Superalgos/README.md

 # Overview

+> Watch the [Superalgos Platform Quick Getting Started Guide video](https://www.youtube.com/watch?v=_apiM49udL0) for a quick intro.
+The current version of the app does not require a log in, so you may ignore that bit.

 The first time you run the app, you will see the following screen, split in half.
 The top half features the space used by the _Charting System_ and the bottom half features the _Designer_.

 Use the control in the center of the turquoise bar to pull the bar up and down in order to make more room to either application.